 What are the five most popular names for girls?

-Here are the five most popular names for girls for 2019.
-Continue reading for the top 100 girl names along with their meaning, origin, and popularity over the years.
+The latest data is in from the the Social Security Administration for 2021 and these were the five most popular names for girls this past year.
+Continue reading for the top 1000 girl names along with their meaning, origin, and popularity over the years.

 Sign-up for our newsletter to stay on top of the most popular baby names and trends.